Hubs-Foundation/hubs-docs/docs/hubs-features.md

 1. __Menu Button:__ Reveals links to user preferences, room controls and other useful information.

+1. __Menu Button:__ Reveals links to user preferences, room controls and other useful information.

 2. __Screen & Camera Sharing:__ Enables you to share your desktop, webcam, or phone camera with room members.
 The shared media will appear like a video in the room.
 Click this button again or use the [object menu](./hubs-features.html#object-menu) to remove the media.

 3. __Mute:__ Toggles your microphone on/off.